brotkrueml/typo3-form-rate-limit/Documentation/Command/Index.rst

          typo3/sysext/core/bin/typo3 formratelimit:cleanupexpiredstorageentries

-You can add a cron job to run regularly.
+To run the command regularly you can add a cron job or run it from the TYPO3 scheduler.